openstack-archive/openstack-salt/doc/source/develop/quickstart-heat.rst

 Get network ID
 ~~~~~~~~~~~~~~

-The public network is needed for setting up the ``salt_single`` heat stack.
-For further stacks, the salt_single network is needed.
+The public network is needed for setting up both testing heat stacks.
 The network ID can be found in Openstack Dashboard or by running following command:

 .. code-block:: bash